 Their size equips them with the intimidating and protective look that protects their flock friends from predators.
 Having these gentle giants along with your flock helps in raising the security and protection of the flock.

 Brahmas are also known for their unique characteristic of having feathers on their shanks and toes.
-These chickens also have a pea comb and have bushy eyebrows or more popularly termed beetle brows.
+These chickens also have a pea comb and bushy eyebrows or more popularly termed beetle brows.

 Their smooth-looking feathers and their fluffy features make them adorable and fun for children to play with.
 Although their size can be a bit intimidating, getting to know them will prove their gentleness in no time.
 Not all large chickens are aggressive.
-In fact, as you look into the different breeds more, you will find out a lot of breeds that are considered as gentle giants.
+In fact, as you look into the different breeds more, you will find out a lot of breeds that are considered gentle giants.

 These huge and fluffy friends are very suitable for families and those new to the poultry world.
 These chickens are better suited in cooler places.
 The cold also helps them lay their eggs, as they usually lay eggs during the year’s cooler months.
 Read more about Brahma chicken.